MicroBioGenoHub/EboGen/README.md

         -x/--citation   Show citation and exit

 Mandatory options for paired reads:
-        -f/--forward-read       Path of the forward reads [either .fastq or .fastq.gz]
+        -R1/--forward-read       Path of the forward reads [either .fastq or .fastq.gz]

-        -r/--reverse-read       Path of the reverse reads [either .fastq or .fastq.gz]
+        -R2/--reverse-read       Path of the reverse reads [either .fastq or .fastq.gz]

-        --consensus             Path of mulitfasta file.
+        --multifasta             Path of mulitfasta file.
 Applicable if you want to perform phylogenetics

         -o/--output-dir         Directory to be created for results

-        --typing                 [true or false (default)] Run the pipeline to generate variants, clade typing, and consensus genome.

         --varcall               [true or false (default)] Genrate variants and consensus genome only.